OpenLiberty/ci.gradle/docs/libertyDev.md

 In order to properly propagate the system properties from the gradle JVM running dev mode to the JVM(s) running your integration tests, you are required to configure your `build.gradle` to set the system properties for the test JVM(s).

-This can be done by only setting specific properties to the test JVM.
+This can be done by setting specific properties for the test JVM
 ```groovy
 test {
     systemProperty 'liberty.hostname', System.getProperty('liberty.hostname')